DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 3. Getting Started With Omeka Classic Plugin Development Then it walks you through the different files in this plugin and how they work.
 During this part, the ideas introduced in the first few sections will be further explained and demonstrated using the plugin.

+If you have questions about Omeka plugin development or Omeka in general, post to their form at: https://forum.omeka.org/.

 # Web Development Basics

 ## The front-end and the back-end